 Seasoning a SteakThe key to seasoning a steak before grilling it is to use a generous amount of Kosher salt.
 More than you think you need.
 One of the most common mistakes home cooks make is undersalting their food — especially meat.
 (And remember, I'm talking about coarse-grained Kosher salt, NOT ordinary table salt!)

 I've had clients get a little nervous when they saw how much salt I was sprinkling on the steaks I was about to grill for them.
-That's too much salt, they'd aver.
+That's too much salt, they'd say.
 My response: Trust me.
-Invariably they'd report afterward that the steak in question was the best they'd ever had.
+Invariably they'd report afterward that it was the best steak they'd ever had.
 I say this not to brag but merely to illustrate my point.

 Season Generously with Kosher SaltIf you think about a steak, it's pretty thick.
 An inch and a half thick, if you've followed my guidelines for choosing the right meat for your steak.
 And you're only seasoning the surface of the steak, which means there's a significant portion of the meat that has no salt on it at all.
 You want to make sure there's enough salt on the surface to properly season each bite.